 The rate of transmission to the fetus is higher in women infected later during pregnancy.
-However, women infected earlier in gestation generally have more severe disease.
+However, fetuses infected earlier in gestation generally have more severe disease.
 Overall, 30 to 40% of women infected during pregnancy will have a congenitally infected child.

-Pregnant women infected with T. gondii generally do not have clinical manifestations, although some may have a mild mononucleosis-like syndrome, regional lymphadenopathy, or occasionally chorioretinitis.
+Pregnant women infected with T. gondii generally do not have clinical manifestations, but some may have a mild mononucleosis-like syndrome, regional lymphadenopathy, or occasionally chorioretinitis.
 Similarly, infected neonates are usually asymptomatic at birth, but manifestations may include

-For fetal infection, PCR analysis of amniotic fluid is emerging as the method of choice for diagnosis of fetal infection.
+For fetal infection, PCR analysis of amniotic fluid is emerging as the diagnostic method of choice.
 There are numerous other serologic tests, some of which are done only in reference laboratories.
 The most reliable are the Sabin-Feldman dye test, the indirect immunofluorescent antibody (IFA) test, and the direct agglutination assay.
 Tests to isolate the organism include inoculation into mice and tissue culture, but these tests are not usually done because they are expensive, not highly sensitive, and can take weeks before yielding results.

 Some children have a fulminant course with early death, whereas others have long-term neurologic sequelae.
 Occasionally, neurologic manifestations (eg, chorioretinitis, intellectual disability, deafness, seizures) develop years later in children who appeared normal at birth.
 Consequently, children with congenital toxoplasmosis should be closely monitored beyond the neonatal period.